anayanapalli/anayanapalli.github.io/_posts/2024-03-23-the-evolution-of-data-architectures.md

 title: "The Evolution of Data Architectures: From Data Warehouses to Data Meshes"
 ---

-> "If you want to understand today you have to search yesterday." - Pearl S. Buck
+> "If you want to understand today, you have to search yesterday." - Pearl S. Buck

 Over the past few decades, data architectures have undergone significant transformations in response to evolving data needs.
 While some changes successfully addressed existing challenges, others inadvertently gave rise to new complexities.